dotnet/ef6/README.md

 ## Entity Framework Core

 Entity Framework Core (EF Core) is a lightweight and extensible version of Entity Framework and continues to be actively developed on [the EFCore GitHub repo](https://github.com/dotnet/efcore).
 EF Core is developed exclusively for modern .NET and does not run on .NET Framework.
 EF Core includes [many improvements and new features over EF6](https://docs.microsoft.com/ef/efcore-and-ef6/).
 EF Core has a different architecture to EF6 and takes a very different approach to its internals--for example, EF Core does not support a visual designer or EDMX files.
 However, most EF6 projects can be ported to EF Core with some amount of work--see [Port from EF6 to EF Core](https://docs.microsoft.com/ef/efcore-and-ef6/porting/) for a guide.

-## Forks

-The EF6 code is published under the [MIT](https://github.com/dotnet/ef6/blob/main/LICENSE.txt).
-This means it is permissible to [fork the code](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks) and build custom versions of EF6.
-Making changes in a fork is one way to work around any issues or add new features without impacting the stability of the main branch and releases.
-Indeed, there are commercial third-party forks of EF6 available for a fee that add new features to EF6.
-(Microsoft does not endorse or provide support for any forked versions of EF6.)

-Note that a fork is not needed to use EF6 on .NET Core and modern .NET platforms; the existing EF6 packages already support this.

 ## Getting help